hoxo-m/Theseus/README.md

 ### 3.4 Automatic Discretization of Continuous Values

 Theseus plots do not directly support continuous variables.
 If a continuous column is provided, it is automatically discretized.
-As an example, let’s create a Theseus plot for departure delays.
+For example, we can create a Theseus plot for departure delays.

 ``` r
 ship$plot_flip(dep_delay)